Aries constellation

 Hamal's Exoplanet

-While Hamal b cannot be directly imaged from Earth, you can contemplate its existence: a Jupiter-mass world orbiting every 380 days at 1.2 AU from an orange giant 44 times the Sun's size.
-This challenges our understanding of planetary formation around evolved stars and invites philosophical reflection on the hidden worlds orbiting the stars we observe.
+Hamal b cannot be directly imaged from Earth, but it is real: a Jupiter-mass world orbiting every 380 days at 1.2 AU from an orange giant 44 times the Sun's size.
+Its existence challenges assumptions about planetary formation around evolved stars.

 NGC 772 Tidal Structures